GitHub permissions

 GitHub applications vs. GitHub OAuth applications

-We recommend using GitHub Apps, which aligns with GitHub's best practices.
-This is because GitHub Apps offer more granular permissions and better security through short-lived tokens.
 That being said, GitHub Apps require installation by an admin/owner in every context where they'll be used.
-This can create problematic administrative overhead in certain scenarios.
+This can create administrative overhead in certain scenarios.

 For example, you might prefer a GitHub OAuth application instead if:

-- Pro tip: Installing the GitHub App at the enterprise level automatically makes it available to all member organizations.
+- Pro-tip: Installing the GitHub App at the enterprise level automatically makes it available to all member organizations.

 OAuth Apps require only user authorization (no installation), but they have broader permissions and access all repositories a user can reach.